CartoDB/documentation/README.md

 ## How to deploy

+### Peview

-To deploy into staging you just need to create a Pull Request.
-Once the Github Action finishes, it will add a comment with the result and the staging url (the url will be valid for 7 days).
+To deploy into a preview channel you just need to create a Pull Request.
+Once the Github Action finishes, it will add a comment with the result and the preview url (the url will be valid for 7 days).
 Each new commit into the PR, will regenerate the staging page.

+> :warning: If you need to access any link in the doc, you need to add your preview URL in the [preview file](.github/workflows/preview.yml#L23) and commit this change.

+:point_right: e.g. `run: hugo --baseURL 'https://cartodb-fb-documentation--pr459-testing-preview-m5jwtz81.web.app/'`

+### Production

 Once you're happy with the result, simply merge your branch into master and it will do the deploy to production automatically

+> :warning: Remember to revert the commit if you have added your preview URL in the [preview file](.github/workflows/preview.yml#L23) before merging.

+:point_right: `run: hugo --baseURL 'https://cartodb-fb-documentation--pr459-testing-preview-m5jwtz81.web.app/'`

 ## How to create new documentation